About the Stability Score

-The Stability Score and Spike Detection features make it easier for you to achieve stable glucose each day.
-The Stability Score shows your daily progress achieving stable glucose, with a score out of 100.
-Spike Detection highlights the portions of your day that have the highest potential for improvement.
+The Stability Score feature makes it easier for you to achieve stable glucose each day.
+The Stability Score shows your daily progress achieving stable glucose, with a score out of 100, and highlights the portions of your day that have the highest potential for improvement.

 Why is this important?